Cedric C. Smith: Professional football

 Smith played professional football for Massillon Tigers in 1919 and for the Buffalo All-Americans in the fledgling National Football League (then known as the American Professional Football Association) from 1920 to 1921 and in 1923.
 In 1920, the first season of the NFL's existence, Smith led Buffalo with four touchdowns.
 Though individual records from the 1920 NFL season are difficult to verify, sources indicate that Smith's 24 points placed him as either the second or third leading scorer in the league.
 In 1921, Buffalo's backfield included Smith at fullback, Elmer Oliphant at halfback, Ockie Anderson, and Tommy Hughitt at quarterback.
 With what was said to be the best backfield in the league, Buffalo finished in first place in 1921, compiling a 9–1–2 record and outscoring opponents 211–29.
 In November 1921, Buffalo played a game at Chicago's Cub Park in front of a large crowd, including "scores of Michigan men" who yelled for former Wolverine favorites, Smith and Hughitt.
 Smith played in only one NFL game after the 1921 season, a single game for Buffalo in 1923.

-Later years
+Later life

 In 1943, Smith was working at Ford Motor Company's Rouge plant in Detroit.
 At the time, the United Press reported on the assemblage of football greats who were then working at the plant, including Smith, Jim Thorpe, Harry Newman, Chuck Bernard, Jack Blott, and Stanley Fay.

 Smith died at age 74, on April 23, 1969, at Henry Ford Hospital in Detroit.